The Daily Telegraph voted Suffolk ‘Best Region’ for Food, saying

 As well as a large and useful Co-Operative Food Store, Halesworth (2 miles) has

-- 2 excellent Butchers between them selling locally-produced meat, game birds, venison, wild boar & home made pies
+- an excellent traditional Butcher selling locally-produced meat, game birds, venison, wild boar & home made pies

 - a renowned Organic /Health food shop offering delicious breads & cakes and smoked cold meats